MegaManSec/JoshuaHu/_posts/2024-08-21-brcmfmac-bcm43602-suspension-shutdown-hanging-freeze-linux-freebsd-wifi-bug-pci-passthru.md

 ---

-For the sake of anybody searchin this device via their favorite search engine in the future, I include some dumps from `pciconf -lvc` and `devinfo -rv`:
+For the sake of anybody searching about this device via their favorite search engine in the future, I include some dumps from `pciconf -lvc` and `devinfo -rv`:

 ```
 hostb0@pci0:0:0:0:	class=0x060000 rev=0x08 hdr=0x00 vendor=0x8086 device=0x0d04 subvendor=0x106b subdevice=0x0147